 We added to our family.
-Bhavna adopted a rescue cat, Sir Alphonso Mango aka Alfie from the same place Kiran adopted Camilla last year.
+Bhavna adopted a rescue cat, Sir Alphonso Mango, Alfie, from Kiran's adopted Camilla last year.
 Alfie is gentle and loving but mischievous.

 I completed the iPhone 11 Pro 365 day project I started last fall but abandoned the 52 Week Smartphone project.
-I participated in Jeff Sinon's Isolation Photo Project for as long as I could.
+I participated in Jeff Sinon's Isolation Photo Project for as long as possible.
 My motivation for photography dropped off near the end of the summer.

 All of that is a backdrop to the challenges in choosing images for this year.
-What criteria should I use to choose which images are posted below, technical or emotional?
+What criteria should I use to determine which images are posted below, technical or emotional?
 Should my best images also tell the story of the year?
 How do I choose?
-I think the images below are chosen for a combination of reasons that I may not even know, but they are a mixture of both.
+I think the photos below are selected for a combination of reasons that I may not even know, but they are a mixture of both.
 And it's more than ten.

 I wish all of you a Happy Healthy New Year.

 While reading the story of your year, Khürt, was heartbreaking in many ways, seeing how you coped was inspirational.
 Your images certainly reflect the year in a very intimate - yet relatable - way.
 The first image was prescient in so many ways!
 And the last is just lovely.
 Thank you for sharing them, and for sharing a bit of yourself in the process.

 Khürt Williams21st January 2021 at 10:00 PM